 You do.
 Subscribers of the Exchange are owners until such time as they no longer have insurance from the Exchange.
 Subscribers elect a Board of Governors which supervises the financial affairs of the Exchange and the performance of the AIF in conformity with the Subscription Agreement terms.

 Under the Subscription Agreement mentioned above, members appoint FUA to perform certain of the tasks, such as policy issuance and collection of premium, which are involved in running an insurance operation.
 The Subscription Agreement specifies an AIF fee of 20 percent of premium, although FUA has taken less than that amount.

-FUA is a business name utilized by Farmers Group, Inc. (FGI), to describe its functions as the AIF for Farmers Insurance Exchange.
-FGI is a wholly owned subsidiary of Zurich Insurance Group, Ltd (ZIG), a Swiss company.
-FGI and ZIG have no ownership interest in Farmers Insurance Exchange, which is owned by its subscribers (insureds).
+FUA is a wholly owned subsidiary of Farmers Group, Inc. (FGI), which is part of the Zurich Insurance Group, Ltd (ZIG), a Swiss company.
+Neither FUA, FGI nor ZIG has any ownership interest in Farmers Insurance Exchange, which is owned by its subscribers (insureds).